CollinAlpert/Lombok.NET/README.md

 ```

 Please let me know if there is any other functionality you would like to see in this library.
 I am happy to add more features.

+Planned:
+* Generator which generates the ToString method
+* Generator which provides a static factory method.
+* Generator which generates immutable ``With`` methods